 The BPIP Internship fund application must be submitted by 11:59 p.m. on Monday, March 25, 2019.
 Applications will not be accepted after the deadline.

 As part of the application, you must upload the following documents in pdf format on the application itself (use the link in the paragraph above to access the online application).
 You must also apply on The Bridge and upload your résumé there as well.

 - Résumé: it is suggested that you have your résumé reviewed by the CDC before submitting your application.

 - Personal Statement: A one-page Personal Statement, with your name and the name of the organization listed at the top left corner of the document, will describe the organization, your internship responsibilities, and how this internship fits in with your personal career goals.

-- Internship Information Document: A document that contains the position description, educational objectives, learning activities, and self and supervisor evaluation processes.
-See below to download document template.
+- Internship Information Document: A document written by the student that contains the position description, educational objectives, learning activities, and self and supervisor evaluation processes.

 - Organization Form Letter: (printed on the organization’s letterhead) outlining your preliminary internship responsibilities, the learning opportunities available to you through the internship, the organization’s assurance that you have secured the internship, and details pertaining to your start/end dates and number of hours per week.
 This should be prepared by the organization.